Skip to content

 2. Pay attention to how models assert the expected state.
 Many models tend to write leaky assertions, which only catch the exact issue they just reasoned about.

 1. Make your app tee logs to a *.log file.
-This will allow agents to observe runtime behavior.
+This lets agents observe runtime behavior.
 Models are also good at adding their own temporary logs while debugging.

-2. Make it easy for an agent to connect to your database via psql or sqlite3.
-You can even use this interface in place of database GUIs.
+2. Make it easy for an agent to connect to your database with psql or sqlite3.
+You can even use this interface instead of a database GUI.

 3. Tidewave .

 1. Models are trained a lot on Bash.
-They breathe it and are very productive when they can process data through shell one-liners or quick Python scripts.
+They breathe it and can be very productive when they process data through shell one-liners or quick Python scripts.

 2. If you build a quick library for some remote API: